Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 Metal Thrust Plate / Retainer.

-Fits IH Cub Cadet "Original" Garden Tractor Steering Box.
+Fits Cub Cadet "Original" Garden Tractor Steering Box.
 May also fit various

 other early makes and models of early garden tractors.
 Will not fit later